BATTERY MONITORING RELAY

 USB CONFIGURABLE UP TO 500V

-HIGH PRECISION
+HIGH PRECISION BATTERY MONITORING

 RAIL MOUNT

-SOLAR BATTERY MONITORING
+SOLAR BATTERY STORAGE

 ENGINE BATTERY MONITORING

-The Be48 battery monitoring relay is the ideal choice when it is for critical applications.
 You can easily configure it by using a computer via USB.
 The measurement precision of the Be48 battery monitoring relay can be calibrated down to 0%.

 BATTERY MONITORING RELAY CIRCUIT DIAGRAM